-(a) The colour flourescent orange.
+(a) The colour fluorescent orange.

-(b) Cover for the ears to prevent ruptured ear drums when the head hits the water in a sideways fall.
+(b)Cover for the ears to prevent ruptured ear drums when the head hits the water in a sideways fall.

-(c) A secure fit on the head.

-(d) Secure straps - correctly adjusted.
-"D" Clips must not be used as a means of fastening or adjusting skiers' helmets

-(e) The helmet must float.

-(f) The possibility of 'bucketing' or forcing water between the helmet and the head to be reduced by either a very close fitting about the head or substantial drain holes fitted within the helmet. (g) Skiers are not permitted to have any form of camera(s) attached to their helmet.

-Non skiing team members shall wear helmets in good condition and conforming to International Safety standards.
+- (c) A secure fit on the head. - (d)Secure straps correctly adjusted.
+Helmet strap and fastening device must be as manufacturer's design and NOT altered. - (e) The helmet must float. - (f) The possibility of 'bucketing' or forcing water between the helmet and the head to be reduced by either a very close fitting about the head or substantial drain holes fitted within the helmet. - (g)Skiers are not permitted to have any form of camera(s) attached to their helmet. - (h)Non-skiing team members shall wear helmets in good condition and conforming to International Safety standards.
 All helmets must be in good condition and devoid of dents and splits.
 Any holes drilled to improve hearing must not exceed 4mm diameter nor number more than one each side.
-(This is in order the helmet is not weakened.)

-Helmets constructed from plastic material may not be painted unless this is authorised by the manufacturer, but should be of a bright orange colour.
-Helmets made from fibreglass may not be painted.

-Helmets' visors shall be in good condition and devoid of cracks and easily detachable (ie. not bolted down).
-Visors must not be secured in any way which prevents them lifting up (ie. taping).
+(This is in order the helmet is not weakened.) - (i) Helmets constructed from plastic material may not be painted unless this is authorised by the manufacturer, but should be of a bright orange colour. - (j) Helmets made from fibreglass may not be painted. - (k) Helmets' visors shall be in good condition and devoid of cracks and easily detachable (i.e. not bolted down).
+Visors must not be secured in any way which prevents them lifting up (i.e. taping).